arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 As this produced a p-value of essentially zero which is well below our a=0.05 threshold we can reject the null hypothesis of the the test and control having similar revenue rates.
 Thus accepting the alternate hypothesis that the test group performs significantly better.
 As a result a user that must call-in to cancel is more likely to generate more revenue.

-### Question 4:Is a user that must call-in more likely to produce a higher chargeback rate(CHARGEBACKs/REBILLs)?
+### Question 4: Is a user that must call-in more likely to produce a higher chargeback rate(CHARGEBACKs/REBILLs)?

 Taking the previusly merged samples data frame in Question 2 the chargeback rate per user which is the number of chargebacks divide by the number of rebills again divided by their respective sample sizes was calculated to be: